Miami Northwestern Senior High School: Demographics

-Performing and Visual Arts Center (PAVAC) magnet program
+Performing and Visual Arts Center magnet program

-The Performing and Visual Arts magnet program at Miami Northwestern was started in 1975 by Marcy Sarmiento.
-In 1982, the program was the starting point for PAVAC, the influential dual-enrollment joint program with Miami-Dade Community College, which later became the New World School of the Arts.
+Marcy Sarmiento started the Performing and Visual Arts (PAVAC) magnet program at Miami Northwestern in 1975.
+The program was the starting point for PAVAC, the influential dual-enrollment joint program with Miami-Dade Community College in 1982, and became the New World School of the Arts.
 The Visual and Performing Arts magnets within the Miami-Dade county school system are competitive entry programs requiring a portfolio or audition, and are open to all students across the school system.

 In January 2007, twenty students from Miami Northwestern High School's Performing and Visual Arts Center drama class were awarded "Best Florida Film" at the 2006 Ft.
 Lauderdale International Film Festival: High School Film Competition for their short film, directed by Jabari Payne, A New Love.
 Marcus Isaac, the film's producer and editor, was awarded the 2006 Miami Dade Mayor's Office of Film & Entertainment: Student Filmmaker Award.
 The students, members of the in-school CINEMA program of the Florida Film Institute, a non-profit organization mentoring more than 4,200 aspiring young filmmakers throughout Miami-Dade and Broward counties, screened their film at the Romance in a Can Film Festival in February 2007 at the Byron Carlyle Theatre on Miami Beach.